marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 =====================
-Run a ready-made game
+Run ready-made games
 =====================

-A short introductory turtorial on how to play a game in classEx can be found under https://youtu.be/zmAn0ZzTQPk
+A short introductory tutorial on how to play a game in classEx can be found under https://youtu.be/zmAn0ZzTQPk

 Prerequisites
 ==============================================================